rcghpge/version-cv/README.md

   - Symbol label imbalance and binary class noise
   - Feature drift during Word2Vec–XGBoost transfer
   - Scoping the work only to what is understood as data science today
-  - Time constraints and restrictions on what to build and how to build
-  - Complete Python built models not developed due to time constraints
   - Scope of requirements for academic level projects
   - `.parquet` dataset not fully utilized including original `.inkml` dataset
   - Did not fully test builds